fbsamples/reels_publishing_apis/fb_reels_publishing_api_sample/README.md

 # Facebook Reels Publishing APIs

-## Required software

-In order to run the sample app you will need to install some required software, as follows:

-- Node JS

 ## Before you start

 You will need the following:

 * For your reference the Reels Publishing API documentation is located [here](https://developers.facebook.com/docs/video-api/guides/reels-publishing)

 * In order to run the app, you will need to update the code and add your Facebook Developer App Id.
-If you don't have an app, check out this [link](https://developers.facebook.com/docs/development/).
+If you don’t have an app, follow the guide [here](https://developers.facebook.com/docs/development/) to create your app first.

 * You will need [Facebook App Secret](https://developers.facebook.com/docs/development/create-an-app/app-dashboard/basic-settings#app-secret) for the Facebook App

+* [nodeJS](https://nodejs.org/en/download/) or you can install via Homebrew(MacOS only) - `brew install node`

-* [mkcert](https://mkcert.org/?fbclid=IwAR0VT4oCt0wepEWmhW4ADRF1hv2is-CtR9fS53fOa0qjTk3JhzUuGBpp-VE) needs to be installed on your server to create the OpenSSL Certificate
+* [mkcert](https://mkcert.org/?fbclid=IwAR0VT4oCt0wepEWmhW4ADRF1hv2is-CtR9fS53fOa0qjTk3JhzUuGBpp-VE) needs to be installed on your server to create the OpenSSL Certificate.
+If you're using Mac you can install it via Homebrew - `brew install mkcert`

 * [Pug](https://pugjs.org/api/getting-started.html?fbclid=IwAR2EiHQOoAlHP1milNwijowTSk6VwO41Yg7FsPhfQgbFvYT2hWuPGQvqb0g) installed on your server to create the UI for the app